 In my experience, students who take the initiative and show genuine interest are often rewarded.

-At a minimum, you will get to observe a thorough ocular exam and make a connection with an ophthalmology resident or attending.
+At a minimum, you will get to observe a thorough ocular exam and make a connection with an ophthalmology resident

 The ED is an exciting place and will keep you on your toes.
 Take advantage of the opportunities to hone your ophthalmic knowledge and skills, grow as a future physician, and most importantly enjoy your rotation.